Skip to main content

 Since RSV is a common childhood illness that most kids get before the age of two, children tend to be “superspreaders.”
 When they bring the virus home from daycare or school, they can easily transmit it to their parents and grandparents.

-What do RSV symptoms look like in adults?
+What are the symptoms of RSV in adults?

-RSV symptoms in adults often start out like a simple cold.
+RSV symptoms in adults are usually similar to those of a common cold.
 They may include:

 • Runny or stuffy nose